HeCodes2Much/xwingridselect/README.md

 XWinGridSelect
 ==========

-X11 window switcher that draws windows list as a colorful mosaic
+X11 window switcher that draws windows list as a colorful grid
 ------------------------------------------------------------

 Inspired by [XMonad.Actions.GridSelect](http://xmonad.org/xmonad-docs/xmonad-contrib/XMonad-Actions-GridSelect.html), but written in C + GTK+2, uses nice-looking colors and has some set of helpful features.